Skip to content

 • Add the GCUniPlugin dependency library

-• Method One: Place ft-native-[version].aar, ft-sdk-[version].aar, gc-uniplugin-[last-version].aar from the GCUniPlugin/android/ folder into the project's libs folder and modify the build.gradle file to add dependencies.
+• Method One: Copy the ft-native-[version].aar, ft-sdk-[version].aar, and gc-uniplugin-[last-version].aar files from the GCUniPlugin/android/ folder to the libs folder of your project, and modify the build.gradle file to include the dependencies.

-• Method Two: Use the Gradle Maven remote repository method for configuration.
-Refer to the UniAndroid-Plugin project configuration here.
+• Method Two: Use the Gradle Maven remote repository configuration method.
+Refer to the configuration instructions for UniAndroid-Plugin project configuration.

 dependencies {